stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 ## Unused References

 None.
-Every entry in the References list above is cited by name at least once, either as a "Solved Exercises" subsection or as an "Additional Exercises" entry.
+Re-verified: all 23 entries in the References list above are cited by name at least once, either as a "Solved Exercises" subsection heading or as an "Additional Exercises" entry heading.

 *(This section is kept as a permanent checklist: if a future reference is added to the bibliography without a corresponding citation in the body, it should be moved here rather than left silently in the References list.)*